 A form of planned gift that is set up, invested, and managed by MIT, where up to two beneficiaries receive payments for life or for a pre-specified term of years.
 Read more about planned gifts.

 [ back to top ]

 A grant program whereby a company will contribute a specific amount of money to MIT based on the amount of a gift made by an employee (and sometimes by the employee's spouse or a retiree) to the Institute.
 Specific guidelines are set by each employer.
-Matching gifts are included in the Annual Fund dollar total, and are added to an individual's gift total for purposes of donor recognition.
+Matching gifts are included in MIT's annual giving dollar total, and are added to an individual's gift total for purposes of donor recognition.
 Read more about matching gifts.

 A gift to commemorate a family member, classmate, faculty member, or friend.
 Read more about memorial gifts.